HomeDocumentation

 FieldDescriptionExample

-Persona NameThe name your bot introduces itself as"Alex"
+Persona NameThe name your bot introduces itself as (if enabled)"Alex"

 RoleThe role your bot plays"Customer Success Manager"